jdf-prog/jdf-prog/README.md

 ### Hi there 👋.
 It's Dongfu.

-- 🔭 I’m current a CS Ph.D. student at University of Waterloo, advised by Prof. Wenhu Chen.
+- 🔭 I’m currently a CS Ph.D. student at University of Waterloo, advised by Prof. Wenhu Chen.
 I was a a research intern at USC INK-LAB, and CS undergraduate at Zhejiang Univeristy.
 - 🌱 My research interesets lies in Natural Language Processing, especially CommonSense Reasonning, Large Language Model&Evaluation, Text Generation.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->